Florida Keys, USA

 Pelicans dominate a Matecumbe Key pier bridge

-When we got there, they patrolled the walkways.
-They stole pieces of fish and disputed them with outcry, for the entertainment of the families who had lunch there or were preparing to set sail for their sacred fishing afternoons.
+They stole pieces of fish and fought over them loudly, to the entertainment of the families who were having lunch there or preparing to set sail for their sacred fishing afternoons.

 Seven Mile Bridge and a few more Miles to Key West